 Interest payments and receipts arising from interest rate derivatives such as interest rate swaps are matched to those arising from the underlying debt.
 Payments made or received in respect of the early termination of interest rate derivatives are spread over the term of the originally hedged borrowing as long as the underlying exposure continues to exist and are matched with the interest payments on the underlying borrowing.

 Borrowings are initially recognized at fair value, net of transaction costs incurred, and subsequently recognized at amortized cost.
 Any difference between the proceeds (net of transaction costs) and the redemption value is recognized in the Income Statement during the term of the borrowing using the effective interest method.
+Borrowings are derecognized when the obligation specified in the contract is discharged, cancelled or expired.
 Borrowings are classified as current liabilities unless the Group has an unconditional right to postpone settlement of the liability for at least 12 months after the balance sheet date.

 Inventories are stated at the lower of cost and net realizable value.
 Cost is determined by the weighted average cost method.
 Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.
 Costs of inventories include the transfer from equity of any gains and losses on qualifying cash flow hedges on purchases of inventories.